-First Advantage is a leading provider of employment background screening, identity, and verification solutions.
-We deliver innovative services and insights that help our customers manage risk and hire the best talent.
-Enabled by our proprietary technology, we help companies protect their brands and provide safer environments for their customers and their most important resources: employees, contractors, contingent workers, tenants, and drivers.
+First Advantage is a leading global provider of employment background screening, identity, and verification solutions.
+Enabled by its proprietary technology, First Advantage delivers innovative services and insights that help customers mitigate risk and hire the best talent: employees, contractors, contingent workers, tenants, and drivers.